Best cordless vacuum cleaners 2020: for any budget and all floor types

-Chances are if you don’t think you need a cordless vacuum cleaner, you’ve never properly used one.
+Chances are if you don’t think you need to seek out the best cordless vacuum cleaner, you’ve never properly used one.
 Few appliances can make such a difference to everyday life, from the convenience of vacuuming various rooms without being encumbered by wires, to hoovering up small spills with ease.
 Plus, if you have children or pets you’ll get your money's worth within days.

 For the past month we’ve been putting the convenience and cleaning prowess of 10 of the most popular cordless vacuums to the test from brands including Hoover, Vax, Shark, Dyson and Gtech.

 Only four points separated the top three models but Hoover’s H-Free 500 took the title of best cordless vacuum cleaner for its ease of use and cleaning power at such a low price.
 Our best value choice is to the Gtech Pro.
 It has the largest capacity of the cleaners we tested, a decent runtime and was a consistent performer across all tests while costing less than £200.

 - House done?
 It's the garden up next.
 Check out our best cordless lawnmower test for some high-grade help.
 And if you decide you need a bit more help with the cleaning, then our best robot vacuum cleaner guide and best steam cleaner review are for you.